HolgerAusB/Teamspeak3-to-MQTT/README.md

 * You must be server admin of the Teamspeak server
 * The script is a bash script for Linux.
 You should have basic knowledge in Linux and know how to use the Linux console.
 * You need `expect` for the query over the telnet protocol.
 So you might need to install that.
 On Debian like systems just `apt install expect`
+* You need to have access to a MQTT broker like 'mosquitto' local or somewhere else.
 * To send the result to an MQTT broker, please `apt install mosquitto-clients`.
-Of course, you can also change the script to perform another action directly here.
+Of course, you can also change the script to perform an other action directly here.
 But remember that the script is executed every x minutes.
 In my case Homebridge takes care that an action is triggered only at the first detection of presence.

 ## Preparation
 The first thing you need to do is to collect and write down some data by hand.
 Start your Teamspeak3 client and connect to the server.
 You must be a server admin.
 In the menu select Tools>Server Query Login.
 Choose a name for the query user.
 After OK the system will tell you your password, write it down.